Nayirah testimony: Incubator allegations

-The letter did not state how many babies had died.Walton, p 771 The allegations in the letter received widespread media coverage in the following days.
+The letter did not state how many babies had died.
+The allegations in the letter received widespread media coverage in the following days.

 That day, in an interview with released hostages on NPR's All Things Considered, a hostage stated that Iraqi troops were "hitting children with the butts of the guns, taking infants out of incubators and taking the incubators."
 Reuters also reported they had been told "that Iraqi troops took premature babies out of incubators in Kuwait in order to steal the equipment."

 On September 9, NPR reported that "in a ward for premature infants, soldiers had turned off the oxygen on incubators and packed the equipment for shipment to Iraq."

+The Washington Post described the origin of the Kuwaiti baby story in a September 10 article headlined "Iraq, Kuwait Waging an Old-Fashioned War of Propaganda", noting that it was unable to verify the accusations as Iraq did not permit access to the area and had quarantined diplomats: